 Usually the journey is religious, but more often modern pilgrims have no specific reason other than to meditate, reconnect with nature, face inner problems or challenge themselves.
 You don't need to be a believer to walk the Via Francigena, especially because it’s a very physical challenge and the landscapes encountered are truly amazing.
 If you’re looking for a spiritual commitment there's no better way to go on pilgrimage along the ancient path and the most important road that leads to Rome, the heart of Christianity.
 If you enjoy hiking you'll be enthusiastic to face this walking trail, characterized by secret castles, pristine forests, unexpected coastal views, gentle rolling hills, with their changing colors in the seasons, patchwork of wheat, corn and sunflowers fields, scattered farmhouses and dirt roads lined with cypress trees.
 Whatever your purpose may be, you need to prepare your journey in advance and to read this post that you’ll help you to plan and pack, making the best of your adventure along the Via Francigena.

 The most popular walking trail in Tuscany is the Via Francigena, but in fact there are dozens of alternative routes or spiritual paths.
 The most popular is St. Francis’ Way, which retraces the saint’s footsteps.
 Along this trail you'll visit La Verna and the sanctuary dedicated to him, or you'll see some of the best towns in the Arezzo area, such as Caprese Michelangelo, Anghiari and Cortona.
-In Lunigiana there the Path of the Holy Face (Via del Volto Santo), which ends in Lucca in front of the wooden Christ in the Cathedral of San Martino.
+In Garfagnana there is the Via Matildica del Volto Santo, which ends in Lucca in front of the wooden Christ in the Cathedral of San Martino.